 - a.
-In the fifth/sixth grade, the NGBA game rules are fully enforced beginning at the first game.
-There will be some new players, and it may take a few weeks for the girls to orient themselves to basketball. - b.
-Referees will continue to include an instructional component to their game calling as appropriate.
-Early warnings on violations will be included.
-Referees are encouraged to always explain the violation so that the players learn from their mistakes.
+In the sixth/seventh/eighth/ninth grade, the NGBA game rules are fully enforced beginning at the first game.
+There will be some new players, and it may take a few weeks for the girls to orient themselves to basketball. - Referees may include an instructional component to their game calling as appropriate.
+Early warnings on violations may be included.
+Referees are encouraged to always explain the violation so that the players learn from their mistakes. - c.
+For the second half of the season, there will be less instructional components and warnings.